Brake wear indicator

-A Brake wear indicator is used to warn the user and/or owner of a vehicle that the brake pad is in need of replacement.
+A brake wear indicator is used to warn the operator of a vehicle that the brake pad is in need of replacement.
 The main area of use for this is on motor vehicles with more than three wheels.
 However brake wear indicators are also useful for brake pads in industrial applications, including wind turbines and cranes.

 This article refers to disc brakes as an example, but the principle is the same for other types of friction brakes.

-Types of indicators
+Types

 There are different types of wear indicators for brake pads: